-With the closure of gyms and fitness studios during Phase 2 (Heightened Alert), it’s no surprise that many Singaporeans are heading outdoors for exercise and fresh air.
-After all, exercising outdoors has many benefits.
+On top of giving us some fresh air, exercising outdoors has many benefits!
 This includes enjoying a mental health boost; getting your Vitamin D intake for the day; and burning more calories.

 Dr Lo Ying Tai shares his top tips on how to start exercising outdoors safely.
-On top of being an anchor doctor at DA Clinic Group, Dr Lo is also an avid athlete, who does a variety of sports!
+Apart from being an anchor doctor at the DA Clinic Group, Dr Lo is also an avid athlete, who does a variety of sports.
 Learn how to enjoy your time exercising outdoors, without getting injured.

 Warm-ups should be at least 10 – 20% of your total workout time.